b0nez/scratch-pad/README.md

 The assignments are ordered, so on day one of the module, start with the JavaScript file that begins with one, ie, `one-contact-list.js`.
 On day two, you will complete the assignment in the file, `two-x.js`, where `x` is the name of the assignment.

+### Running your Code

 As you code your solutions and save your work, you have three options for running your code:

 1. The coolest way is to run your work against the unit-tests.
-Go to the bash terminal and run the following command:
+Go to the bash terminal and run the following command, **replacing <my-assignment> with the name of the assignment on which you're working:**

-        npm test
+        mocha -R spec --grep <my-assignment>

-    This will run all the unit tests for the homework.
+    This will run all the unit tests _only_ for that homework.

     You can use `console.log()` to inspect and debug your work as you go.
 You will not be able to use the debugger with this option, so that is why `console.log()` is your way to see inspect your work.

+2. You can run the entire test suite by running the command:

+        npm test

-2. To use the debugger and breakpoints and _step thru_ your code, you can run your code by **having the file selected in the text-editor** and clicking the green **Run** button.
+3. To use the debugger and breakpoints and _step thru_ your code, you can run your code by **having the file selected in the text-editor** and clicking the green **Run** button.
 This will open up a new process in the console view that will output your log statements.
 Breakpoints will be caught by the debugger and you can step through and insptect your code at runtime.

-3. You can also run the file straight from the command-line, for example, by running:
+4. You can also run the file straight from the command-line, for example, by running:

         ./homework/module-one/one-contact-list.js